drommar/Base-Pytorch-Trainer/README.md

 ### 3, Set your parameter

-You can set parameter on `config/xxx.yaml` which will be set as default parameter.
+You can set parameter in `config/xxx.yaml` which will be set as default parameter.

-Then, you can override parameter on shell script.
+Then, you can override any parameter in shell script.

 ### 4, Split dataset